daviel/s25client/README.md

-# Return To The Roots
+# Return To The Roots (RPi3 Edition)

+### "I changed the cmake to be able to build this on a raspberry pi 3.
+You will need an actual Rust-compiler and some libraries from the testing repository of raspbian.

 "Return To The Roots" is a fan-project, which aims to renew the original The Settlers 2.